Invading the invader

 Certain other similarities exist between Coorg and Scotland- people from both regions share a love for alcohol.
 Coorgis, with their stately bearing and martial background took to scotch and whiskey as fish would to water.
 Further, the preeminence of pork in their cuisine (an animal neglected in Indian husbandry due to its ostensible filthiness) is another point of commonality.
 While the cuisine draws heavily from both Malnad as well as Kerala, Pandi Curry remains the champion dish.
 Kachampuli, a Vinegar made by boiling the Garcinia fruit, imparts the dish with its distinctive flavour (tangy and yummmm) and appearance (black).

-We won’t go into the where’s and how’s and when and how far’s.
-All this is freely available on the Internet.
 While it is true that Scotland has the eponymous scotch and also the rolling dales and the lochs and the highlands and the moorlands, Coorg has towering mountains, crystal clear lakes, hundreds of streams and waterfalls and inimitable Coorgi hospitality.